zestia/animation-utils/README.md

 // Wait for an animation to start and finish by name, including descendants await waitForAnimation(element, { subtree: true, animationName: 'move' });
 ```

+## Contributing

+- `npx testem` to run the tests in-browser
+- `npx testem ci` to run the tests in headless mode